 There are now many main shopping centres located throughout the city.
-This has caused Tauranga’s CBD to slowly quiet down over years as the residents do not need to travel so much.
-We’ve now got Tauranga Crossing at The Lakes, Bethlehem Town Centre, Gate Pa Shopping Centre, Tauranga CBD or Downtown Tauranga, Mount Main, Bay Fair, and Papamoa Plaza, Welcome Bay as well as others.
+This has caused Tauranga’s CBD to slowly quiet down over the years as the residents do not need to travel so much.
+We’ve now got Tauranga Crossing at The Lakes, Bethlehem Town Centre, Gate Pa Shopping Centre, Tauranga CBD or Downtown Tauranga, Mount Main, Bay Fair, Papamoa Plaza, Welcome Bay as well as others.

-With the wider suburbs taking off and being able to support themselves, the need for more accommodation options show up.
+With the wider suburbs taking off and being able to support themselves, the need for more accommodation options shows up.
 There are many awesome places to stay around Tauranga, Mount Maunganui and Papamoa.
 Be sure to check out what we have listed here on our website.

-The city is located in the sunny upper North Island, about two to three hours drive from the countries largest city, Auckland.
+The city is located on the sunny upper North Island, about two to three hours’ drive from the country’s largest city, Auckland.
 Despite the city’s rapid growth, residents can still enjoy a relaxed lifestyle in Tauranga.
-The city has one of the country’s most temperate climates, and is home to plenty of sunny days to enjoy the great outdoors.
+The city has one of the country’s most temperate climates and is home to plenty of sunny days to enjoy the great outdoors.

 The glistening shorelines of Tauranga and Mount Maunganui are lined with islands and reefs.
 The volcano, White Island, is located nearby off the coast of Whakatane.
 Scuba divers and marine wildlife lovers love this city for its marine life.
-For a laid-back day, a dolphin watching cruise may be just the thing for you.
+For a laid-back day, a dolphin-watching cruise may be just the thing for you.
 Alternatively, if you want an adrenaline rush, you could try ocean-based kayaking.

 There are simply so many options within the Bay of Plenty region to pick from as far as water-based activities!
 Particularly in and around Tauranga.
 Let alone all the stunning attractions worth visiting within BOP (Bay of Plenty)!
 Including both Whakatane and Rotorua as nearby tourist destinations.
 All are a part of the wider Tourism Bay of Plenty.